asimd/email-validator/README.md

 - 25%: Valid format and DNS records, but no MX records and unresponsive SMTP server
 - 0%: Invalid format, no valid DNS records, or explicitly rejected by SMTP server

-## Error Messages

-The script now provides cleaner error messages, removing unnecessary instructions and links that were previously included in SMTP server responses.

 ## Limitations

-This tool provides an estimate of email validity based on DNS and SMTP checks.
+EmailSherlock provides an estimate of email validity based on DNS and SMTP checks.
 However, it cannot guarantee that an email address is actually in use or will successfully receive emails.
 The only way to be certain is to send an actual email and confirm receipt.

 ## Contributing